sytabaresa/kingly/README.md

 [^x]: There are however semantics which allow such transitions, thus possibilitating event bubbling.

 ## `create_state_machine :: FSM_Def -> Settings -> FSM`
-**TODO**

 ### Description
 This FSM factory function takes the parameters defining the behaviour of the state transducer, and returns the created state transducer.
-That transducer has a method `yield` by which an input is passed to the state machine, and in return the computed output is received.
+The created state transducer is a regular function called with inputs which are passed to the internal state machine, and in return the computed outputs are received.
 The syntax for an input is `{{[eventLabel] : eventData}}`, i.e. an input is an object with exactly one key, which is the event identifier, and the value matching the key is the event data.

-Note that by contract the state machine must be started by sending the `INIT` event.
-We provide the syntatic sugar `.start()` to do so.

 The machine additionnally can carry over environment variables, which are accessible in guards, and action factories.
 This helps maintaining such functions pure and testable.
+Environment variables can also be used to parameterize the state machine's behaviour.

 History states are generated by a factory returned by a helper `makeHistoryStates :: FSM_States -> HistoryStateFactory`.
 An history state is coupled to a compound state, and has a type (deep or shallow).
 Passing this information to the factory produdces the sought history state.

 The `settings.updateState` property is mandatory, and specify how to update a model from the ` .updates` produced by an action factory.
-We used successfully JSON patch operations for model updates, but you can choose to use the inmutable library of your choice or else.
+We used successfully JSON patch operations for model updates, but you can choose to use the inmutable library of your choice or a simple reducer.
 The important point is that the extended state should not be modified in place, i.e. `updateState` is a pure function.

 ### Contracts
 - All [previously mentioned](https://github.com/brucou/state-transducer#contracts) contracts apply.